fairfield-university-is510-fall2017/final-project-3-blind-mice/README.md

 Converting files from excel to csv to sql_table

 be able to run sql anywhere even without a sql extension software like my sql workbench

+Need to correctly name each column in the table on both excel and the sql Create Table command